javria/Segmentation-and-classification-of-lymphoblastic-leukaemia-using-quantum-neural-network/README.md

-The complete implementation code for the article "Segmentation and Classification of Lymphoblastic Leukemia Using Quantum Neural Network" has been uploaded to this repository.
+The study, "Segmentation and Classification of Lymphoblastic Leukemia Using Quantum Neural Network," has been published in the Expert Systems journal.
+This work is original and reproducible.
+The complete implementation, including code and results, is attached in this repository.

 Datasets:
 1. All-IDB1 [ Blast/Non-Blast]